The SCP Connector transfers files to and from an SSH server via SCP.

 Remote Path should be set to the folder on the remote SSH server where files should be uploaded.
 The application changes directories to the specified folder after logging in to the server.

 If any files could not be uploaded, the connector attempts to send them later after Retry Interval minutes have elapsed.
-This process continues until the Retry Maximum Attempts setting has been reached, after which the connector will raise an error and the file will no longer be sent automatically.
+This process continues until the Max Attempts setting has been reached, after which the connector will raise an error and the file will no longer be sent automatically.

 Downloaded files are displayed in the Output/Receive Folder of the connector, or passed along to the next connector in the flow.
 Files are automatically downloaded from the SSH server if Download Automation is enabled in the connector, and can be manually downloaded by clicking the Receive button in the Output tab.